viileppi/escapist/Escapistplayermanual.md

 * if: conditional for any command
 * script: a series of commands executed in order.
 Can be stopped with break.
 * trace: traces a user, takes 3 turns to complete and cannot be done hidden.
 * kill: ends user connection.
-A melee maneuver.
 * tar: pack 4 commands to one quota.
 Takes a turn to unpack.
 Allows to have more commands with you than you have quota.
 * AI: simple artificial intelligence

 ### Scheme machine
 Cost: 600MU.
 Scheme machine is the oddball of operating systems, it is simple and complicated at the same time.
 It is slow but it can be used to make very advanced AI’s.
-All programming are done in Scheme-language.
 You must have programming ability of 6D or more to use Scheme machine.
 * Advanced AI: making an AAI requires separate avatar sheet for AI.
-AI’s intelligence is determined by its makers programming skill.
+AI’s wit and charm is determined by its makers programming skill.
+Otherwise the rules for creating an avatar applies.
 * List: a structure where you can put just about anything, can also have branches.
 You can place a clever attack sequence in a list in forehand and execute it when needed without overloading your mem.
 You can put as many things in list on a turn as you have mem.
 * If: a conditional
 * Null: nullifies the attacks